ztc4/Extra-Resources/Read me.md

-****This code has some of the following****
+## This code includes the following:

-    1 -  links to the extra resources about the topic 2 - links to extra exercises
+1. Links to extra resources about the topic.
+2. Links to extra exercises.
-    3 - important things out in each chapter, the less important and things you might want to dive into!
+3. Important points outlined in each chapter, including less important details and topics you might want to delve into further.
-    4 - Real World Examples of the code
+4. Real-world examples of the code.